MishterKirby/android_device_motorola_osprey/README.md

 Unified Device Tree for Moto G 2015 (osprey)
 ===========================================

-The Motorola Moto G 2015 (codenamed _"osprey"_) is a mid-range smartphone from Motorola mobility.
+The Motorola Moto G 2015 (codenamed _"osprey"_) is a mid-range smartphone from Motorola Mobility.
 It was announced on July 2015.

 Basic   | Spec Sheet